hristoast/dot-emacs/README.md

 ## Configuring

-See [the config page](https://man.sr.ht/%7Ehristoast/dot-emacs/config.md) on the wiki.
+Large portions of the overall configuration are toggle-able.
+See [the config page](https://man.sr.ht/%7Ehristoast/dot-emacs/config.md) on the wiki for more information.

 ## Issues/Notes

 * When installing, this configuration should not be ran in daemon mode for the first run.
-* Some keybindings might not work well with terminal Emacs.
+* Some of my keybindings might not work well with terminal Emacs.
+If that's an issue, don't load them (see [the config wiki page](https://man.sr.ht/%7Ehristoast/dot-emacs/config.md)).
 * You can view the startup time in the `*Messages*` buffer, look for a line starting with `[STARTUP] Loading ...`.